Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 Health depends on balance.

-The goal is not to eliminate free radicals entirely.
-The goal is to maintain equilibrium between oxidative processes and protective systems.
+The goal is not to eliminate reactive molecules entirely.
+The goal is to maintain equilibrium.

 Section 5: Water Chemistry, Emerging Questions, and Where the Science Is Still Evolving